-- Fund core programs and services required for students to succeed - ← Current law defines CCC's core-primary mission as providing academic and vocational instruction at the lower-division (freshman and sophomore) level.
+- Fund core programs and services required for students to succeed - Current law defines CCC's primary mission as providing academic and vocational instruction.
 Under this mission, community colleges prepare students for transfer to four-year institutions and grant associate's degrees and certificates through career and technical training programs.
 Other important statutory missions include providing opportunities for workers to update their job skills.
 (Cal.
 Ed.
-Code § 66010.4) - Follow collegially developed processes. - Maintain fiscal transparency through participatory governance. - Create a budget that aligns with FTES allocation and CCCCO Vision for Success metrics, while also factoring in potential State growth funding.
-Budget to the allocated FTES and CCCCO Vision for Success metrics with consideration to possible additional State growth funding. - Develop an annual balanced budget with consideration to the district-wide allocation and planned expenses... - Develop a fiscal reserve on campus to mitigate future uncertainties and support strategic initiatives.
-Develop reserves for future uncertainties. - Consider the ongoing costs of new funding commitments. - Use the best known information data for to develop budget estimates.
-When uncertain Without applicable data, use conservative estimates. - Have a systematic process and a long-range plan for funding future liabilities; Develop a longrange plan to address future liabilities. - Continue to provide input into the Resource Allocation Model to consider economy of scale issues. - Use o one-time funds used-only for one-time expenses. - Honor collective bargaining agreements as they relate to budget increases and reductions. - Adjust to the expansion and contractionchanges in of categorical funding resources with consideration to impacts on the General Fund. - Review and consider budgetary recommendations from consultants as applicable.
-(Example: 2014 College Brain Trust study).
+Code § 66010.4) - Follow collegially developed processes. - Maintain fiscal transparency through participatory governance. - Create a budget that aligns with FTES allocation and CCCCO Vision for Success metrics, while also factoring in potential State growth funding.Develop an annual budget with consideration to the district-wide allocation and planned expenses. - Develop a fiscal reserve on campus to mitigate future uncertainties and support strategic initiatives. - Consider the ongoing costs of new funding commitments. - Use the best known data to develop budget estimates.
+Without applicable data, use conservative estimates. - Have a systematic process and a long-range plan for funding future liabilities. - Continue to provide input into the Resource Allocation Model to consider economy of scale issues. - Use one-time funds only for one-time expenses. - Honor collective bargaining agreements as they relate to budget increases and reductions. - Adjust to the changes in categorical funding with consideration to impacts on the General Fund. - Review and consider budgetary recommendations from consultants as applicable.